-10 Application for permission

-- 10.1 Council may grant permissions for a trading activity, charity street collection, event, or an organised licensed premises tour, or busking.
-Unless Council specifies otherwise, an application for a permit must be made in writing, on the appropriate form provided by Council (if any), and supported by any information required by the Council. - 10.2 When deciding whether to issue permission under this bylaw, Council may have regard to: - (a) whether the proposed activity may result in an undue restriction on vehicle traffic or pedestrian flow; - (b) whether the proposed activity may pose a risk to public health and safety; - (c) whether the proposed activity may pose a risk to Council property; - (d) whether the proposed location of the activity is appropriate given the nature and scale of the activity proposed; - (e) whether the proposed activity may cause a nuisance; and - (f) whether the proposed activity is consistent with all applicable Council policies and plans.
+- 10 Application for Council permission - 10.1 Council may grant permissions for a trading activity, event, or an organised licensed premises tour, or a-busking performance.
+Unless Council specifies otherwise, an application for a permit must be made in writing, on the appropriate form provided by Council (if any), and supported by any information required by the Council.

-10.3 Council may grant permission under this clause subject to the conditions for that proposed activity set out in the bylaw.

-11 Permitted activity areas

-- 11.1 Unless specific permission has been granted, the holders of any permission may only busk, trade or undertake charity street collection in the places or areas approved by Council. - 11.2 Council may by resolution declare: - (a) any public place or part of a public place to be an area where busking, trading or charity street collection activity is permitted or prohibited; - (b) any public place or part of a public place to be an area where busking, trading or charity street collection activity is restricted or only permitted in a specific location; - (c) a busking, trading or charity street collection activity to be prohibited for any period.
+- 10.2 When deciding whether to issue permission under this bylaw, Council may have regard to: - (a) whether the proposed activity may result in an undue restriction on vehicle traffic or pedestrian flow; - (b) whether the proposed activity may pose a risk to public health and safety; - (c) whether the proposed activity may pose a risk to Council property; - (d) whether the proposed location of the activity is appropriate given the nature and scale of the activity proposed; - (e) whether the proposed activity may cause a nuisance; and - (f) whether the proposed activity is consistent with any all applicable Council policies and plans. - 10.3 Council may grant permission under this clause subject to the conditions for that proposed activity set out in the bylaw. - 11 Permitted trading activity areas and permitted busking areas - 11.1 Unless specific permission has been granted, the holders of any permission may only busk or trade in the places or areas approved by Council. - 11.2 Council may by resolution declare: - (a) any public place or part of a public place to be an area where busking or a trading activity is approved or prohibited; - (b) any public place or part of a public place to be an area where busking or a trading activity is restricted or only permitted in a specific location; - (c) a trading activity to be prohibited for any period. - 12 Conditions for busking